neopragma/ruby-galaxy/README.md

 - Units of time - _week_, _fortnight_, _month_ ([traditional methods](https://www.workbreakdownstructure.com/))
 - Whatever-you-want-to-call-them (your own method)

+I'm going to call them "iterations," as that's the most general term.

 Numerous techniques and models are available to help us reach a decision about what functionality our solution ought to have and how to prioritize and sequence the delivery of that functionality.
 The details are out of scope here.
 Let's pretend we've used some of those techniques and models, and we've decided to proceed with this list:

 - Echo Message